 See more walking tour ideas for Dubai:

 Dubai has plenty of theme parks and water parks, so there is entertainment for the whole family throughout the winter months.
-(Just be warned, sometimes the water parks close for a week or two in February for their annual maintenance).
+(Just be warned, sometimes the water parks close for a few weeks in January/February for their annual maintenance).

 With over 105 rides and experiences, Aquaventure is the largest waterpark in the world.
 There are rides for all thrill levels and ages, making this one of the best water park experiences in the world you have to experience at least once.
 You can find our guide to all the lastest ride and slide openings here.